Taylor Winterstein: Anti-vaccination activism

-Winterstein says that the "mainstream media constantly slander, dehumanise and degrade" anti-vaccine "footy wags" such as her.
-Despite having no degree or qualifications, she claims she has done her "own research on vaccines" on the internet, and that she had "vaccinated" her son "at least six times a day with breastmilk".
-Due to her belief that vaccinations cause allergies, Winterstein prefers to call herself an "ex-vaxxer," and has chosen not to vaccinate her two boys, aged 10-months and 3-years old.
+Winterstein says that the "mainstream media constantly slander, dehumanise and degrade" people "who choose not to vaccinate" such as her.
+Despite having no degree or qualifications, she claims she has done her "own research on vaccines" on the Internet, and that she had "vaccinated" her son "at least six times a day with breastmilk".
+Winterstein says that vaccinations cause allergies, and to calls herself an "ex-vaxxer."
+She said in 2019 she had not vaccinated her boys, then aged 10-months and 3-years.

 In 2018, Winterstein was selected as the "Australian face" and ambassador of the second tour of the anti-vaccination film Vaxxed.
 British anti-vaccination campaigner Polly Tommey, one of the producers of the film, announced Winterstein and her twin sister Stevie Nupier would be the "glamorous, young, intelligent women to take on and lead the people of Australia".
 Winterstein said: "I've dedicated years into my own vaccine research, meeting with politicians, connecting with practitioners and listening to parents".

 Winterstein urges parents to question the safety of childhood vaccinations and says parents are being bullied and pressured by GPs to give their children vaccinations.
 She says she is a "big believer that you do not need a qualification to know how to critically think for yourself".

 Melbourne surgeon John Cunningham, who was awarded an Order of Australia for his work promoting vaccinations, said Winterstein represented the "sinister version of the modern mumtrepreneur".
 He said her efforts to hitch onto the anti-vaccination crowd were morally corrupt.
 Brad McKay, a Sydney GP, accuses her of propagating rumours and anti-science information.

 Royal Australian College of General Practitioners president Harry Nespolon suggested asking parents who they should turn to for health advice: "I would be asking people, who would they trust more with their child, their local doctor or a WAG".
 He also welcomed Twitter's plans to limit the impacts of misleading health information such as that disseminated by Winterstein.
 The treatments Winterstein recommends for curing measles showed an "utter absence of understanding of virology, pharmacology and biochemistry" according to UQ virologist Ian Mackay.

 During the 2020 COVID-19 pandemic Winterstein said the outbreak was a "planned scam", adding that the government was using the outbreak as a pretext to force vaccinations on adults, saying "they're already socially programming us to accept mass vaccination for when the time comes".
 She has also posted that receiving the flu vaccine increases the risk of contracting coronavirus by 36 per cent, a statement that has been proven to be false.